Stephen Wolfram: Wolfram Alpha computational knowledge engine

 In March 2009, Wolfram announced Wolfram Alpha, an answer engine.
 Wolfram Alpha launched in May 2009, and a paid-for version with extra features launched in February 2012 that was met with criticism for its high price, which later dropped from $50 to $2.
 The engine is based on natural language processing and a large library of rules-based algorithms.
 The application programming interface allows other applications to extend and enhance Wolfram Alpha.

 Touchpress

 In 2010, Wolfram co-founded Touchpress with Theodore Gray, Max Whitby, and John Cromie.
-The company specialised in creating in-depth premium apps and games covering a wide range of educational subjects designed for children, parents, students, and educators.
+The company specialised in creating premium apps and games covering a wide range of educational subjects designed for children, parents, students, and educators.
 Touchpress published more than 100 apps.
 The company is no longer active.

 Wolfram Language

 In March 2014, at the annual South by Southwest (SXSW) event, Wolfram officially announced the Wolfram Language as a new general multi-paradigm programming language, though it was previously available through Mathematica and not an entirely new programming language.
 The documentation for the language was pre-released in October 2013 to coincide with the bundling of Mathematica and the Wolfram Language on every Raspberry Pi computer with some controversy because of the proprietary nature of the Wolfram Language.
 While the Wolfram Language has existed for over 30 years as the primary programming language used in Mathematica, it was not officially named until 2014, and is not widely used.